-The Technics SL-10 direct drive, fully automatic turntable, continues Technics’ tradition of innovation and stunningly designed products.
-Read on to find out why this deck is one of the best vintage turntable buys today.
+The Technics SL-10 direct drive, fully automatic turntable, continues Technics’ tradition of innovation and beautifully designed products.
+Find out why this deck is one of the best vintage turntable buys today.

 The SL-10 was the first linear-tracking turntable to feature direct-drive and was a radical departure from conventional design.
 The SL-10 has the same width and depth dimensions as an LP record jacket, tiny for a fully-featured turntable.

 Yet within this compact package are a computer and precision tonearm drive system.
 It was part of a luxury range of micro-hi-fi equipment, all built to the same high standards.
 A typical Technics system of the time, including an SL-10, looked like this:

 The deck features a gimbal-suspended linear-tracking tonearm, and originally included a high-grade moving coil cartridge and a built-in MC phono preamp to allow its use in more modest systems.
 Computer control systems allow foolproof operation of the deck, without ever having to touch the tonearm.
 In practice, this means less “Oops, I broke the cantilever again” moments!

 Think about the turntable marketplace at the time this deck came out in 1979.
 The SL-10 looks space-age now, how do you think it looked then..?!
 The Brits and Yanks were churning out cookie-cutter wooden belt-drive decks, which were in engineering terms to the SL-10 what a Timex is to an Audemars Piquet.